-The ASSQ is responsible for providing the the school board with the equipment and teaching materials required for the Iniski and Inisurf at school program, including: the appropriate equipment for each discipline, the curriculum, and the student notebooks.
+The ASSQ is responsible for providing the the school service centre with the equipment and teaching materials required for the Iniski and Inisurf at school program, including: the appropriate equipment for each discipline, the curriculum, and the student notebooks.
 At the end of the agreement, the ASSQ gives the equipment to the school board.

 What factors help ensure program success?

-To maintain communications between the ASSQ and teachers participating in the program, it’s important that the school board designate a liaison person.
+To maintain communications between the ASSQ and teachers participating in the program, it’s important that the school service centre designate a liaison person.
 Their role is to prepare the offer for the schools, compile reservations, and coordinate equipment transport.
 This position can be filled by a principal, a guidance counsellor, or a teacher who is given a few free days per year to coordinate the program.

 - Equipment transport

 To keep the program going and ensure that it continues to appeal to teachers, it’s essential that the school service centre transport the equipment from one school to another.